DigvijaysinhGohil/Godot-Shader-Lib/README.md

 </details>
 <details>
 <summary><h3>Twirl node</h3></summary>
 Applies a twirl warping effect similar to a black hole to the value of input UV.
+Very similar to <b><i>Swirl node</b></i>, key difference is it uses the length of a vector.
 <hr>

 **Inputs**